rhumb-lang/rhi/ARCHITECTURE.md

   "Run Tests" which will execute the file using the `-test` flag and print the test results in a sidebar window (errors can be clicked to navigate to the offending code),
+* **Hot Reload:** If you have executed a book and it generated a viewport, you can right click on the viewport tab to be offered an option "Reload On Code Change" which will automatically re-execute the same command that generated that viewport whenever a piece of code that was used by that viewport has been modified and the changes committed to the route, replacing the viewport with the newly executed version.

 ### 11.5 Persistence Strategy
 * **Code:** Saved to `.__.rh` / `.rhy` (The "Babel" Layer).